 In her spare time, Dr. Cosby cooks, gardens, and tries to work out enough to ski in Utah one week a year.
-Daughter Kate will have her own baby, Claire, this summer so Dr. Cosby and husband Bill will be proud grandparents, watching the cycle of life begin again!
+Daughter Kate now has two babies of her own, Claire and Mary, so the Cosby's are now proud grandparents.
+Slideshow always available by request!

 Virginia Tech - 2004

 When Dr. Smith first considered veterinary medicine, it was wildlife and zoo animals that attracted her.
 It was when working as an assistant in preparation for vet school that she discovered a preference for private practice.
 Her love of the bond between pets and their people made her pursue this career.